Syncleus/aparapi/README.md

 Since then we received a lot of interest and requests to release the source and we have been planning to release our implementation for some time now.

-Due the crazy schedule of a PhD student I had to postpone work on this for a long time, but a couple of months back I decided to dedicate the time to rewrite the framework to what I envisioned it to be, a general high level framework for heterogeneous devices.
+This project was left on the back burner for a long time, but a couple of months back I started to dedicate some time to rewrite the framework to what I originally envisioned it to be i.e. a general, programmer friendly, high level framework for heterogeneous devices.

 Two things were important to me working towards this public release:
 1. I wanted to make sure it will be something that can be usable by regular Java programmers and not just release another difficult to understand research project that would require significant effort to make it work.